Articles in this section

 These group types are indicated by the group type icon, as reflected in the screenshot below.

-After selecting users and computers to include in your group, click "Next" to view a preview of the group.
-In the screenshot example below, the new group will include one user and one computer.
+Once your group contains the correct members, click the Next button to view a preview of the group.
+In the screenshot example below, the preview shows that this new group will include one user and one computer.

-If everything looks correct, click the "Create" button to complete the process.
+If everything is correct, click the Create button to complete the process.
 The newly created group will now appear on the Groups page.

 Note: The CSV upload can only create new groups and assign users to groups.
 You cannot modify or delete existing groups or group assignments; these must be done from the Groups page within the app.